EERO: Early Exit with Reject Option for Efficient Classification with limited budget: Introduction

 \section{Introduction}

 Nowadays, vision models are increasing in size rising the issue of their complexity and computation costs.
-There exist different strategies to train lighter deep learning networks, such as quantization and pruning~\cite{liang2021pruning}, distillation~\cite{touvron2021training}, and dynamic inference where the network adapts its topology on the fly to the input data~\cite{han2021dynamic}.
-Among them, Early Exit~\cite{laskaridis2021adaptive} is an orthogonal approach which aims at adapting the amount of computation to each input data point, exploiting that most neural networks can be approximated as a stack of layers which process the data sequentially.
+There exist different strategies to train lighter deep learning networks, such as quantization and pruning~\citep{liang2021pruning}, distillation~\citep{touvron2021training}, and dynamic inference where the network adapts its topology on the fly to the input data~\citep{han2021dynamic}.
+Among them, Early Exit~\citep{laskaridis2021adaptive} is an orthogonal approach which aims at adapting the amount of computation to each input data point, exploiting that most neural networks can be approximated as a stack of layers which process the data sequentially.
 The idea is to add auxiliary heads at regular intervals along the network (see Figure~\ref{fig:resnet}) which are able to produce a prediction with the current state of the features.
-The intuition is that easy cases can be processed with only the first few layers.
-Thus, Early Exit provides an interesting flexibility.
-Moreover, the predictions from the different heads can be used to construct confidence scores and analyze the importance of the different model blocks~\cite{chen2020learning,kaya2019shallow}.
-Lastly, it has been observed that training with early exit provides additional and more immediate gradient signal in back propagation, resulting in more discriminant features in lower layers, thus improving accuracy \cite{teerapittayanon2016branchynet}.
+The intuition is that easy cases can be processed with the first few layers.
+Those heads can also be used to analyze model's layers~\citep{chen2020learning,kaya2019shallow} and improve training~\citep{teerapittayanon2016branchynet}.